Current Library Service Information

 If you have items on loan and are able to keep hold of them for the time being then please do not visit any of our buildings or campuses.
 In accordance with current guidance we must still minimise the number of people visiting the university wherever possible.

-Any library items that have already been returned (via Security colleagues at the Bay Campus or via post) will be removed from your account as soon as library staff are safely able to return to working on campus and any agreed quarantine periods for library materials have passed.
+Any library items that have already been returned will be removed from your account as soon as any agreed quarantine periods for library materials have passed.

 All fines and fees incurred during the period of closure and reduced service due to Covid-19 will also be removed from your account in due course.

 Provided you have returned your library items, you can ignore any further reminders or account statements.
-Automatic renewals will also remain in place.
+Automatic renewals will remain in place for eligible items.

 What IT support is available?